quimnut/brewcompetition-docker/README.md

 A SMTP email account for sending email (possibly free, or mailgun).

 ## Usage
-- Ensure docker and git are installed.
+- Ensure docker, docker-compose and git are installed.
 - Clone the configuration with git `git clone https://github.com/quimnut/brewcompetition-docker.git`
 - `chmod 600 ./appdata/acme.json`
 - Edit all of the environment variables in docker-compose.yml ensuring you do not miss the the 2 traefik labels containing the DNS hostname of your web site
 - Edit traefik.yml and update the email for your LetsEncrypt SSL cert.
 - Make sure your DNS works and your firewall is configured to allow ports 80 and 443.
+- `docker-compose build`
 - `docker-compose up -d`

 The ADMIN credentials are only applied when the database is first created.